John Deere Internship Project

 Field Planner was a new digital product I devised during my summer internship at John Deere.
 My role was to create, design and manage the project from nothing, think it as a product, not only an interface.
 I did this project following with the design thinking method.
 Beginning with interviewing, and creating the design with multiple iterations.

-This project aims at providing a way enabling farmers digitally plan out their crop plan for the upcoming year.
+Providing a way enabling farmers digitally plan out their crop plan for the upcoming year.

 Questions to ask